ING: Czechia's inflationary tide is slowly receding

 ING presents its latest views on the Czech economic performance and outlook.
 Headline inflation seems to be on a descending path but continues to weigh on consumer spending.
-In the first quarter, the Czech economy experienced a shallow recession which should mark the trough, but the recovery will be anaemic.
+In the first quarter, the Czech economy experienced a shallow recession, which should mark the trough, but the recovery will be anaemic.

-Czech Republic: At a glance
+Czech Republic: at a glance

 The Czech economy entered a mild recession and will likely remain in contraction mode in the first half of 2023.
 The recovery will be anaemic, given the previous hit to the export sector from high energy prices and soft recovery in the eurozone.